 If your real estate agent has told you that you will get sued for backing out of a contract, you need to speak with a real estate lawyer immediately.
 Your agent might be completely correct, but at the same time, a real estate agent is not a real estate lawyer.
-Plus, your real estate agent’s fee is tied to a successful completion of the transaction, so of course they want you to continue with the contract.
-In short, regardless of whether you’re selling or buying, always, always, always, talk to a real estate lawyer if you are considering backing out of a real estate deal.
+Plus, your real estate agent’s fee is tied to a successful completion of the transaction, so of course they probably don’t want you to back out of the contract.
+Always, always, always, talk to a real estate lawyer if you are considering backing out of a real estate deal.

 In Illinois, a law exists called the Residential Real Property Disclosure Act.
 The Act generally requires that a seller of real estate has to disclose known issues.
 If you purchase a home and believe the seller may have not disclosed something that they should have disclosed, you need to speak with a real estate lawyer.
 But you need to be sure to speak with a real estate lawyer quickly as the Act generally requires that a lawsuit be brought against the seller within one year of closing.

 If you purchase a home and need to sue the seller for failure to disclose a known issue (such as a leaky basement), it is best to try to sue the seller within one year from the date of purchase.
 If you are able to sue within one year from the date of purchase, you can bring a claim under the Illinois Residential Real Property Disclosure Act which may allow you to recover any fees you spend on an attorney.
 If you need to sue outside the one year period, that is generally acceptable too under a common law fraud or breach of contract theory, but you likely will not be able to recover any money you spend on an attorney.